Russia is already at war with Britain, defence adviser warns

 Meanwhile, General Sir Richard Barrons, warned that a cruise missile was “only 90 minutes away from the UK”.

-But Sir Keir Starmer vowed to make Britain "a battle-ready, armour-clad nation” as he unveiled the SDR at the Govan shipbuilding yard in Scotland, which included an army boosted to 100,000 personnel, 12 new submarines, drones and a rollout of Artificial Intelligence.
+Sir Keir Starmer, unveiling the review of the Govan shipbuilding yard in Scotland, pledged to make Britain "a battle-ready, armour-clad nation”.
+The plan includes increasing the army to 100,000 personnel, commissioning 12 new submarines, deploying drones and rolling out artificial intelligence systems.

-But questions were raised over the government’s big ambitions to make Britain “safer and stronger” after Sir Keir refused to commit to spending 3 per cent of Britain’s gross domestic product on defence by 2034 — which the review warned was essential to ensure the plans were affordable.
+However, doubts were raised over the government’s big ambitions to make Britain “safer and stronger” after Sir Keir refused to commit to spending 3 per cent of Britain’s gross domestic product on defence by 2034, which the review warned was essential to ensure the plans were affordable.

 It comes after the SDR contained a similar warning, saying: “The UK’s longstanding assumptions about global power balances and structures are no longer certain.”